CrayLabs/SmartSim/doc/orchestrator.rst

 .. automethod:: Model.colocate_db_uds
     :noindex:

-Here is an example of creating a simple model that is co-located with an ``Orchestrator`` deployment
+Here is an example of creating a simple model that is colocated with an ``Orchestrator`` deployment

 .. code-block:: python